Dual-Transformer Aided Hierarchical Deep Reinforcement Learning for Robust RIS-Assisted Near-Field Communications: INTRODUCTION

 \section{INTRODUCTION}

-The evolution toward sixth-generation (6G) wireless systems will be driven by the demand for unprecedented data rates, ultra-low latency, and massive connectivity \cite{saad2019vision}.
-A key enabler is the deployment of extremely large aperture arrays (ELAAs) operating in millimeter-wave (mmWave) and terahertz (THz) bands, which offer the massive spatial multiplexing gain required to meet 6G targets \cite{rappaport2019wireless}.
-In high-frequency bands, small wavelengths enable practical deployment of ELAAs with hundreds of antenna elements.
-However, the combination of large apertures and high frequencies requires a paradigm shift from the far-field planar wave assumptions to the near-field communication (NFC) regime \cite{cui2022near}.
-In NFC, signals propagate as spherical waves, making channel characteristics dependent on both angle and distance to the receiver \cite{wei2022codebook}.
-Given that the NFC in 6G systems can extend beyond 100 meters \cite{bjornson2020power}, strictly angular beamsteering is insufficient.
-Instead, beamfocusing is required to precisely concentrate signal energy at specific spatial locations.
+\IEEEPARstart{S}{ixth-generation} (6G) wireless networks are expected to deliver unprecedented data rates, ultra-low latency, and massive connectivity~\cite{saad2020vision}.
+A key enabler envisioned for 6G is the deployment of extremely large aperture arrays (ELAAs) expected to provide the spatial multiplexing gain required to meet these targets~\cite{rappaport2019wireless}.
+By massively increasing the number of antennas, propagation dynamics in such ELAA-based systems are expected to shift into the near-field communication (NFC) regime, requiring spherical-wave channel models that jointly account for angle and distance~\cite{cui2023near,wei2022codebook}.
+To exploit these spherical wavefronts, the network would need to transition from traditional beamforming to beamfocusing, enabling the base station to concentrate signal energy at specific physical locations~\cite{bjornson2020power}.

-Realizing the potential of NFC is impeded by two primary physical constraints: severe propagation loss and spherical wavefront complexity.
-The mmWave and THz bands are susceptible to severe path loss and are easily blocked by physical objects \cite{rangan2014millimeter}.
-Moreover, spherical wavefronts introduce significant nonlinearity into channel state information (CSI) estimation, requiring models that account for spatial variations across the large array aperture \cite{cui2023near, lei2023channel}.
-This makes conventional CSI acquisition computationally prohibitive due to high pilot overhead \cite{heath2016overview}, yet accurate high-dimensional CSI is a prerequisite for effective beamfocusing \cite{ma2020sparse}.

-Reconfigurable Intelligent Surfaces (RISs) have emerged as a transformative solution to mitigate propagation losses and mitigate blockages \cite{direnzo2020smart}.
-Comprising massive arrays of passive elements, RISs manipulate incident signal phases to establish virtual LoS links, effectively reconfiguring the electromagnetic environment \cite{wu2020towards, zhang2022beam}.
-However, RIS deployment increases the CSI estimation challenge by introducing cascaded channel links, while simultaneously requiring proactive control to respond to blockage events.
-This leads to a dual-timescale control problem: CSI must be estimated at millisecond intervals to track fast fading, while blockage prediction operates on second-scale dynamics as objects move through the environment.